 To get to where you need to go, with what you need to have, so you can say or do what needs to be said or done, you most likely use a cue or two.
 These come in different forms, fashions, and shapes.
 They can be as simple as an alarm clock to nudge you out of bed, a sticky note to budge your memory, or an inspirational quote to encourage your daily trudge on the treadmill.

 Whether it’s a day planner, an app on your smart phone, or something as simple as a string tied around your finger, these reminders help you develop the habits that lead to a productive life.
-Some of these are as simple as ABCD, and they will help you grow in your relationship with Jesus:

 - A—Always pray.
 Instead of prayer being an after-thought, make it a priority.
 Paul instructed believers to “pray without ceasing,” and to not “worry about anything, but in everything, through prayer and petition with thanksgiving, let your requests be made known to God.
 And the peace of God, which surpasses every thought, will guard your hearts and minds in Christ Jesus (Philippians 4:6-7).”